SherryObuhuma/SherryObuhuma/README.md

 Hello there👋!
 I'm **Sherry Obuhuma!**

-- 💻 I'm a System Administrator transitioning into Cloud Automation and DevOps Engineering
+- 💻 A System Administrator transitioning into Cloud Automation and DevOps Engineering
 - 🌍 Based in Kenya | Open to remote roles
 - 💡 Passionate about automation, infrastructure as code, and   cloud-native technologies